 Goal: To foster and support state-of-the-art investigator-initiated translational research that will contribute to improved prevention, early detection, diagnosis, and treatment of plasma cell disorder.
 Although focused on finding a cure for multiple myeloma, the areas of research for this program are broad.
 This award will also encourage interaction between institutions to enhance collaborative research.

 Request for Application: Applicants should submit the research proposal by December 31, 2022.
 The funding period is expected to start in March 2023, but some flexibility may be allowed in the current climate.

 Budget: The grant will be an award between $175,000 to $250,000 dollars including maximal allowable institutional overhead of 8%.
 This may include salary support, as well as laboratory supplies and services and travel allowance and a detailed budget justification will be required.
 Equipment purchase is not allowed unless a special justification is provided to confirm its essential requirement.
 Applicants may apply for an additional year of funding which will be evaluated based on research progress and available funding.

 Eligibility: Applicant must be a faculty member or a scientist with an MD, and/or PhD, who is established as a researcher.
 Applicants with research experience outside of the field of plasma cell malignancies, who wishes now to apply their knowledge to developing translational research efforts focused on myeloma are encouraged.
 Women and underrepresented minorities are particularly encouraged to apply.
 The PI or Co-I should be an IMS member.
 The applicant should agree to acknowledge IMS and the Paula and Rodger Riney Foundation as the funding source in any publication or presentation resulting from this funding.
 The applicants should provide a progress report at 6 months and at the end of the funding year and respond to periodic surveys for IMS.

-Previous awardees will be eligible to reapply for an additional year if adequate progress is demonstrated, and a need for additional resources are clearly defined to reach the translational potential.
+Previous awardees will be eligible to reapply for an additional year if adequate progress is demonstrated, and a need for additional resources is clearly defined to reach the translational potential.